geodynamics/aspect/cookbooks/convection-box/doc/convection-box.md

 times as many cells in 2d and a time step half as long, making reaching a particular time at least 8 times as expensive, assuming that all solvers in scale perfectly with the number of cells).
-Rather, we can use a parameter in the input file that let&rsquo;s us increase the mesh resolution at later times.
+Rather, we can use a parameter in the input file that let's us increase the mesh resolution at later times.
 To this end, let us use the following snippet for the input file:

 ```{literalinclude} refine2.part.prm